rladies-nyc/source/content/post/2021-08-14-r-ladies-nyc-book-club-algorithms-of-oppression.md

 ## Details

-For our August book club, we will be discussing "Algorithms of Oppression: How Search Engines Reinforce Racism" by Safiya Umoja Noble.
+For our August book club, we'll be discussing "Algorithms of Oppression: How Search Engines Reinforce Racism" by Safiya Umoja Noble.

 ---